awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 +  [Athena discussion forum](https://forums.aws.amazon.com/forum.jspa?forumID=242)
 +  [Athena posts in the AWS Big Data Blog](http://aws.amazon.com/blogs/big-data/tag/amazon-athena/)

 Troubleshooting often requires iterative query and discovery by an expert or from a community of helpers\.
-If you continue to experience issues after trying the suggestions on this page, contact AWS Support \(in the AWS console, click **Support**, **Support Center**\) or visit the [Amazon Athena Forum](https://forums.aws.amazon.com/forum.jspa?forumID=242)\.
+If you continue to experience issues after trying the suggestions on this page, contact AWS Support \(in the AWS Management Console, click **Support**, **Support Center**\) or visit the [Amazon Athena Forum](https://forums.aws.amazon.com/forum.jspa?forumID=242)\.